lopesboa/mobile/.github/TROUBLESHOOTING.md

 ##### IDENTIFIED PROBLEM

-Your Detox cache is out of date (or missing).
+Your Detox cache is out of date (or missing) and applesimutils too.

 ##### HOW TO RESOLVE

 ```
+brew upgrade applesimutils
 detox clean-framework-cache
 detox build-framework-cache
 ```